What is gamification?

 Onboarding – Employers can use employee gamification to welcome new hires or to introduce new products and services.
 Quizzes and simulations are some examples of gamified learning.
 Using gamification to onboard new employees is a fun way to introduce new hires to the culture of your workplace.

-Employee retention – According to research, 87% of business leaders advised that improving retention rates is a high or critical priority.
-High employee turnover can lead to loss of productivity and could also affect your profitability, as it costs around $38,000 to replace employees.
+Employee retention – High employee turnover can lead to loss of productivity and could also affect your profitability, as it costs around $38,000 to replace employees.
 Given that 31% of employees stated that training and education opportunities would increase their loyalty to a company, gamification is one way to provide training and development to keep your best employees.
 Using employee gamification to assist in retention rates provides employees with dynamic and reward-based training.
 This is because your employees have the chance to win accolades, which helps to keep them motivated.

 Employee engagement – Keeping employees engaged boosts productivity and helps to facilitate business transformation.
 Use employee gamification in your small business to demonstrate that you value your employees.
 Valued employees are generally more loyal to your business.
 Offering rewards through gamification shows that you celebrate and appreciate your employees.
 Gamification can also be used to recognize when your employees have exceeded expectations.